 GROUP SIZE: 1-7 guests (single guests can join for price of two).

 130€ per person, payable at the start of the journey.
-15% discount for 3 or more in group.
-Fee includes transportation in an air conditioned vehicle, photographer guide fee, entrance tickets and unlimited personal photos by the photographer.
+50% discount for children under age 15.
+Fee includes transportation in an air-conditioned vehicle, photographer guide fee, entrance tickets and unlimited personal photos by the photographer.
 Does not include meals or drinks.